 The Human Rights Council is obliged to meet at least three times a year and consists of 47 states elected by the General Assembly for a period of three years according to the regional group principle.

 The main task of the HRC is to support states in meeting their human rights responsibilities and to make recommendations to the General Assembly regarding the further development of international law in the field of human rights.

 To this effect, the UN Human Rights Council regularly reviews each UN member state as part of the Universal Periodic Review and can convene special procedures to deal specifically with a human rights situation in a state or a human rights issue.
 Other instruments of the HRC are the advisory committees and complaints procedures.

 Der Sicherheitsrat (SC) ( for short SC )

 The Security Council (Security Council) is the most powerful organ of the United Nations.
 The SC has " the primary responsibility for maintaining international peace and security" (UN Charter Article 24).

-The Security Council defines and decides whether a particular situation poses a threat or a breach of world peace.
-In order to secure peace, the Security Council can take on a mediating role or refer states to the International Court of Justice, but it can also impose a wide variety of sanctions, send UN peacekeeping troops (blue helmet soldiers) and authorize (humanitarian) interventions.
-The Security Council only tries to use military interventions as a last means when other attempts, for example with economic sanctions, have failed.
+The Security Council defines and decides whether there is a threat to or a breach of international peace in a particular situation.
+In order to secure peace, the Security Council can take on a mediating role or refer states to the International Court of Justice, but it can also impose a wide variety of sanctions, send UN peacekeeping troops (blue helmets) and authorise (humanitarian) interventions.